 Our sightseeing in Nice will start with the busy Cours Saleya, the city's main market square since the Middle Ages.
 We'll then follow the narrow streets of the Italianate Old City to the spacious boulevards and promenades of the city's newer side.

-Today we will also see the best of Monaco.
-Our touring will include a visit to Monaco's most famous resort area, Monte Carlo.
+Our Monaco touring will include a visit its most famous resort area, Monte Carlo.
 Here we will visit Casino Square and the Prince's Palace.
 The Princes Palace is located in a unique setting upon the "Rock" of Monaco.
 Built on the site of a fortress erected by the Genoese in 1215, the splendors of this Palace can be admired by all; including its Italian-style gallery, 15th century frescoes, Louis XVth lounge and the Throne Room -- decorated with an impressive Renaissance fireplace.
+We will see the beautiful gardens, admire the mega-yachts in the sparkling harbour, and learn about the royal and religious history of Monaco at the Monaco Cathedral, the burial place of past sovereigns, including Prince Rainier and Princess Grace.

 The Monte-Carlo Casino and Opera House was built in 1893 by Charles Garnier, the architect of the Paris Opera House.
 Its marble paved atrium, surrounded with ionic columns made of onyx, gives access to the Opera Hall, which is entirely decorated in red and gold, with bas-reliefs and sculptures.